dimitriwauters/PANDI/README.md

 ### First Bytes Extraction
 >This option must be activated with the `--first_bytes` parameter on `launch.py` or by modifying the `docker-compose.yml` file by adding `panda_first_bytes=True` in the environment variables.
-> This option will need the help of machine learning to output the result.
+> This option will need the help of machine learning to give the result.

 TODO

 ## Output (results)
-TODO
+An output directory containing the data collected under the name `ouput` is created when the analysis ends.
+This directory contains a subfolder for each sample analysed, with the name of the sample as the name of the subfolder.
+These results can be read easily as they are packed with the python module `pickle` but a script is provided for convenience.
+This script is called `output_read.py` and take the name of the sample you want to analyse in parameter.
+It will then print the result collected by each activated option during the analysis.

 ## Evaluation - Examples
 TODO